 We recognize that there may be times during the scorecard review process or the overall process when a vendor may want to escalate their comments and feedback to a manager at Forrester.
 Vendors can escalate their concerns along the following path:

-Forrester Waves, by their very nature, can be contentious and viewed from different and often conflicting perspectives.
+These matters of opinion can be contentious.
 Forrester's clients hire us for our opinions, and Forrester Waves provide Forrester's clear, unambiguous call on the vendors and products in a particular market based on a comprehensive methodology.
 We are committed to providing an independent, authoritative voice that provides the highest-quality advice to our clients.
 Sometimes that mission may be in conflict with vendor viewpoints, which is why we crafted an escalation path.
-Know, however, that we are also committed to making sure all information in Forrester Waves is factually correct, and that we follow the evaluation process and methodology correctly and fairly.
+Know, however, that we are also committed to making sure all information in Forrester Waves is factually correct and that we follow the evaluation process and methodology correctly and fairly.